I AM YOU

 Dr Nitza Alvarez, a board-certified cardiologist and best-selling author, is sharing stories of women who speak up and become the CEO of their own health.
 For more information, visit NitzaMD.com

 The podcast I Am You is hosted by Dr. Nitza Alvarez, a board-certified cardiologist and bestselling author.
-This empowering series shares real stories that inspire women to advocate for their health and become the CEO of their own well-being.
+Each episode is designed to empower women to take control of their well-being and become the CEO of their own health.

 Disclaimer